Datnia/duo-studio/content/journal/2024-wrapped/2024-wrapped.md

 Patagonia, for example, donates 1% of sales to environmental causes and creates recyclable products.
 Similarly, IKEA invests in renewable energy, aiming to be climate positive by 2030, and provides affordable, eco-friendly products.

-People support brands with a clear purpose because it aligns with their own values and helps them feel like they’re contributing to positive change.
+People support brands with a clear purpose that aligns with their own values and helps them feel like they’re contributing to positive change.
 In a world filled with choices, customers want to know their money is supporting companies that care about the environment, social justice, or their local community.
 Purpose-driven brands give people a sense of pride and connection, making them more likely to stay loyal over time.

 <video src="/assets/ethics.mp4" autoplay loop muted playsinline>
 Your browser does not support the video tag.